ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The sending party must respect the following:

-  * Using the `agreement` type with a Diffie-Hellman key namespace can only be used if the remote Diffie-Hellman public keying material was pre-known by the encoder before encoding the package.
+  * Using the `agreement` type with a Diffie-Hellman key namespace can only encode data once the remote party's public Diffie-Hellman key is received.

 The receiving party must verify the following: